russl8/cs50ai/README.md

 **/tictactoe**

-A simiple minimax algorithm for an ai that can play tic-tac-toe.
+A simple minimax algorithm for an ai that can play tic-tac-toe.